alzohrah/Terjmat/README.md

 You can send a message to your bot on Telegram and it will echo the message you wrote.
 That's because we forwarded the message payload directly to the Telegram sender.
 <img src="images/15.jpg" width="50%" height="40%" >

-Now that bot interface is ready, let's start the integration of Watson Assistant service.
-In the first part there was a Service Details page for the Assistant service.
-Go to that page and find the Connections tab.
+Now the bot interface is connected to Node-RED and ready to use, let’s start integrating all the services with Npde-RED application.
+Go to the Node-RED application in IBM Cloud and click on the Connections tab on the lift side.
+Then click on Create connection
 ![`Translator`](images/16.png)

+You will find all the application that you have created connect all the services that needed.
 ![`Translator`](images/17.png)

+After that, restage the app to configure the new changes.

 ![`Translator`](images/18.png)

 Copy the code form the Terjmat flow file and import them from clipboard into Node-RED: